-Bell-ringing is also common at weddings as the newlyweds leave the wedding site.
-For example, at my sister-in-law’s wedding, guests were given small silver bells to ring as they departed.
-This likely has a similar purpose to that above: to frighten away any evil spirits that might want to harm the couple as they depart in wedded bliss, as well as to formally signal their social, legal, and spiritual transformations that matrimony brings.
+Bell-ringing is also common at weddings.
+At my sister-in-law’s wedding a few years ago, guests were given small silver bells to ring as they departed the wedding venue.
+This may have a similar original purpose to the above: to frighten away any evil spirits that might want to harm the couple as they depart in wedded bliss, as well as to formally signal the social, legal, and spiritual transformations that matrimony is believed to bring.

 Keeping Time & Marking Seasons

 Benjamin Thorpe mentions in Northern Mythology a bell-pond in Lower Saxony, Germany, called the Opferteich (“sacrificial pond”) that “from the hour of twelve till one, a bell is heard tolling from its depth” (118).
 According to local lore in the town of Moringen in which this pond can be found, the Knights Templar forged and hung the bell in their church, planning to ring it for the first time on Christmas Eve, but had forgotten to consecrate and baptize it.
 This left the bell open to any and all spiritual powers.
 After the first stroke, it was lifted from its place in the tower by “a miraculous power” and dropped into the depths of the pond (ibid.).
 It is said that it rises every Christmas Eve, tolls once, and then sinks back down again.
-Clearly, a spirit claimed the bell, and this spirit must be connected in some way to the Yuletide (note: I use this as an umbrella term to include both Christian and pagan/heathen observances).
+Clearly, a spirit claimed the bell, and this spirit must be connected in some way to the Yuletide.

-Yuletide celebrations often focus on imagery of light and warmth — things that are found lacking in the depths of winter when the celebration takes place in the northern hemisphere.
+Yuletide celebrations often focus on imagery of light and warmth — things that are lacking in the depths of winter when the celebration takes place in the northern hemisphere.
 There is the blessed Yule log, the star atop the tree, colored lights, and candlelight.
 Bells, too, play a prominent role in Yuletide celebrations.
 There are countless Christmas songs that mention or feature sleigh bells, hand bells, or large church bells.
 Bells are hung from doors, on the tree, over the mantel, etc. And, not long after Christmas (but still during the traditional Yuletide season), bells are rung at the cusp of the new year.
 It’s well known that scholars believe many Yule traditions are intended to beckon the return of warmth and sunlight — the small light of the hearth fire and candles, of the star imagery and Christmas lights, are reminders of the great, warm and life-giving light of summer.
-This could have an apotropaic effect as well — light, being so representative of warmth, fertility, vigor and health due to its connection with summer, may be used in this colder, darker time to stave off the forces of darkness, illness, and death that seem (to our ancestors, at least) to hunt us at every turn in the winter.
+This could have an apotropaic effect as well — light, being so representative of warmth, fertility, vigor and health, may be used in this colder, darker time to stave off the forces of darkness, illness, and death that seem to hunt us at every turn in the winter.
 So, too, it can be argued that bells, like light, are used to beckon the summer sun or frighten off the dangers of winter.

 These dances are virtual staples at Whitsuntide, a holiday celebrated on the seventh Sunday after the Feast of the Pentecost, right around the beginning of summer.
 With the prevailing imagery of the dance revolving around fertility (the union of male and female) and virility (stags and horses), it’s not such a leap to draw a connection between the Morris dance and ancient solar veneration to bring forward fertility of the soil and the community.
 The bells, then, can be interpreted as tools with which to chase away the cold weather or evil spirits associated with death, illness, blight, etc., or to beckon forward the warm fruitfulness of summer.
 Either way, they help to mark the transition from one season to another.